Adapt and Innovate: How Business and Finance Can Lead Positive Change

-We spoke with former Massachusetts Gov. Deval Patrick, currently Co-Managing Partner of Bain Capital Double Impact (Bain Capital’s impact investing strategy), and Rose Marcario, CEO of B Corp Patagonia, about the ways business and finance can achieve change, who else needs to get in the game, and why there’s reason to be hopeful.
+We spoke with former Massachusetts Gov. Deval Patrick, currently Co-Managing Partner of Bain Capital Double Impact (Bain Capital’s impact investing strategy), and Rose Marcario, CEO of B Corp Patagonia, about the ways personal finance & investing can achieve change, who else needs to get in the game, and why there’s reason to be hopeful.

 Both Patrick and Marcario will be on the main stage as keynote speakers at the 2019 Champions Retreat, the annual gathering of the B Corp community.